www.manitobacourts.mb.ca

 Family Division – Family Law and Child Protection Law

-The Court of Queen’s Bench (Family Division) is the highest trial court in Manitoba, dealing with family and child protection proceedings.
+The Court of King’s Bench (Family Division) is the highest trial court in Manitoba, dealing with family and child protection proceedings.
 The Family Division also hears adoption and guardianship applications, protection order proceedings, inter-jurisdictional support and variation applications, and Hague Convention applications for the return of a child.

 Each of these areas involve important responsibilities that can trigger the need for judicial oversight, intervention, mediation or adjudication.
 Family Division Judges sit in Flin Flon, Morden, Selkirk, St. Boniface, The Pas, Thompson and Winnipeg.

 There have been calls for a culture shift throughout Canada to create meaningful access to justice.
-The Court of Queen’s Bench has been a leader in responding to these calls.
+The Court of King’s Bench has been a leader in responding to these calls.
 As a consequence, systemic change has been taking place in our court.

 This transformative change is clearly evident in the way that the Family Division approaches the diverse areas and responsibilities of its judicial service.